 The home features two bedrooms, a bathroom, a fully equipped kitchen, and a patio with a barbecue.
 The villa is only 8 kilometers from Karpathos Town and less than 50 kilometers from Olympos.
 More information is here.

 Royal Beach Hotel is located in the seaside village of Arkasa.
 The property features a pool with a poolside bar overlooking the sea.

 Ble, what about staying in a Traditional Renovated Cottage?
-Inspiring, romantic, soothing, Ble is a perfect getaway on Karpathos Island!
+Inspiring, romantic, and soothing, Ble is a perfect getaway on Karpathos Island!
 It is situated in the village of Afiartis, and it offers both a beautiful garden and a terrace with great views.

 The home is close to Prasonisi beach and features one bedroom and a fully equipped kitchen that provides guests with a fridge, an oven, a washing machine, and a stovetop.
-More information here.
+More information is here.